 Youth Baseball Rules Addendum

 Be sure you are aware of all rules and rule changes.
-Perfect Game reserves the right to amend these rules at any time for specific tournament play.
+Texas Baseball Tournaments (TBT) reserves the right to amend these rules at any time for specific tournament play.
 National High School Federation Baseball Rules will be enforced with the following exceptions.

 1. Youth Bat Specifications:

 Penalties for illegal bats will be assessed as per the NFHS rule book.
-1st violation - Batter is pronounced out (if discovered before a pitch to next batter) & head coach is restricted to the dugout for the remainder of the game.
-2nd violation (Same Game) - Batter is pronounced out (if discovered before a pitch to next batter) and head coach is ejected.
-Subsequent violations: batter is pronounced out (if discovered before a pitch to next batter) and head coach is ejected.
+1st violation - Batter is pronounced out (if discovered before a pitch to the next batter) & head coach is restricted to the dugout for the remainder of the game.
+2nd violation (Same Game) - Batter is pronounced out (if discovered before a pitch to the next batter), and the head coach is ejected.
+Subsequent violations: the batter is pronounced out (if discovered before a pitch to the next batter), and the head coach is ejected.
 When a batter is pronounced out for violation of bat rules, the defense may take the penalty or result of the play.
 The head coach penalties apply in either case.

 All bats must have a branding, label, or stamp proving BPF 1.15.

 USA Bat, BBCOR and Wood bats are also allowed.